 Here’s how I made these beautiful paper roses.

 These paper flowers are pretty inexpensive to make.
 Here’s what you’ll need:

-- book or paper of your choice
+- vintage book paper

 - hot glue gun & glue sticks